 This page provides important current and historical information on women’s participation in Australian political life and an understanding of women’s experience and an important part of our history as a nation.

-Dr Marian Sawer’s article titled Women and Goverment in Australia provides detailed information on the introduction of women’s political rights in Australia, the party affiliation of women candidates, and a gender overview of Australian politics.
+The article titled Women and Government in Australia by Dr Marian Sawer provides information on the introduction of women’s political rights in Australia, the party affiliation of women candidates, and a gender overview of Australian politics.
 She discusses the impetus for women attaining portfolio positions within parliament, the barriers, and the gender stereotyping associated with these allocations.
-The article also reviews women in local government as well as on boards and committees.
-She highlights that for the most part, however, Australian governments remained unconvinced of the need for women’s participation in public decision-making until the 1970s and a greater realisation that full advantage needs to be taken of the talent available in the community and for community perspectives to be adequately reflected.
-Please read the full article attached here.
-Women and government in Australia – Dr Marian Sawer.
+The article also reviews women in local government and on boards and committees.
+She highlights that, for the most part, Australian governments remained unconvinced of the need for women’s participation in public decision-making until the 1970s and a greater realisation that full advantage needs to be taken of the talent available in the community and for community perspectives to be reflected.
+For the full article CLICK on Women and government in Australia – Dr Marian Sawer.

 One reason for thinking that counting is no longer relevant is the recent accession of women to positions as head of government.
-Recent Labor election losses have reduced the number of women heads of government.
-In general the conservative victories in recent State elections in Western Australia, NSW and Queensland have resulted in a decline in the number of women in parliament (see Figures 1 and 2).
+In general the conservative victories in recent State elections in Western Australia, NSW and Queensland have resulted in a decline in the number of women in parliament.
 Women candidates have not generally proved ‘contagious’ in Australia unlike in Europe, where the introduction of quotas by small Left parties led to other parties following suit.
 Ironically the decline in women in parliament in Australia has come at the same time as some long overdue developments such as the opening of a childcare centre in the federal parliament in 2009 (21 years after the new building was opened) and some changes in standing orders to accommodate parliamentarians breastfeeding their infants.